Owner : Paris La Défense

 Start of works : early 2022

 Delivery : first phase Q1 2023 Location : North Arch

 Work in progress

 Built in the 1980s, the Place Carpeaux is going to get a second youth.
 Paris La Défense will renovate the square in three phases.
-The first phase of work will begin in January 2022.
+The first phase of work will be completed in early 2023.

 Place Carpeaux in 2021, before the renovation of the public spaces © Air Images